AronFreyr/notemaster/README.md

 * A better issue tracker, Trello looks promising.
 * Useful and relevant information in this readme file.
 ### In Progress
+* Safety prompt when using the delete or remove buttons.
+    * DONE for deleting documents.
+    * DONE for removing tags from documents.
+    * MISSING for deleting tags.
+    * MISSING for removing documents from tags.
 * Possibility to display bold, italic and such text in the documents.
 * Easier image display.
 * Need to find a better way to display html tags in text.